Skip to main content

 Custom instructions

-In a typical workflow the users sends instructions as memo data on XRPL.
+In a typical workflow, the user sends instructions as memo data on XRPL.
 Those then have to be verified by the FDC on the Flare chain.
 That process requires waiting, which is less than ideal in a development environment.

 For that reason, a mock version of the MasterAccountController contract has been deployed.
 It implements two additional functions: